Context

 Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.

-Go to your Github repository on the GitHub site and copy the URL.
+Go to your GitHub repository (on GitHub) and copy the URL:

 💡WEkEO Pro Tip: you only should have to do this once for each repository

-Step 9.
-Create a file in the WEkEOJupyterHub
+Step 8.
+Create a file in the WEkEO JupyterHub

-Once the File is created you see that there are untracked changes in the git section:
+Once the file is created, you'll see there are untracked changes in the git section:

 Method 1.
 Using the git extension graphical interface

-When the commit was successful, a confirmation will appear on the bottom of the page.
+When the commit is successful, a confirmation appears at the bottom:

 Method 2.
 Using git in the command line